An Evening Honoring Chief Justice Nathan Hecht

 Get involved and join the conversation.
 The Deason Center is building a network of researchers, advocates, impacted communities, policymakers, students, and stakeholders committed to criminal justice reform.
 To create meaningful connections within this vast and diverse group, the Deason Center regularly hosts free virtual and in-person events.
+Want to be notified of future opportunities to engage?
+Subscribe to our newsletter and never miss an event announcement.

 Date: October 12, 2023